Mechanisms of dynamic near-wake modulation of a utility-scale wind turbine: Methodology

 \subsection{Wind turbine model}

 The simulated wind turbine was modelled after the University of Minnesota Eolos wind turbine, described in previous studies \citep{Hong2014,Chamorro2015,Dasari2019,Abraham2019,Abraham2020}.
 It is a 2.5 MW Clipper Liberty C96 three-bladed, horizontal-axis, pitch-regulated, variable speed machine with a 96 m rotor diameter ($D$) and 80 m hub height ($H_{\text{hub}}$).
-The turbine model was implemented in OpenFAST, and the controller was tuned to match the real power curve as closely as possible.
-The model was then incorporated into the LES using actuator lines \citep{Sorensen2002,martinez2015large}, with the lift and drag coefficients matching those of the Eolos blade airfoils at each cross-section.
+The turbine model was implemented in OpenFAST \citep{Sprague2020}, and the controller was tuned to match the real power curve as closely as possible.
+The model was then incorporated into the LES using an actuator line model, where the blades were represented by a force distribution along a line extending from the hub to each blade tip.
+The actuator line for each blade was discretized into 100 points, and the forces from the blades were then projected onto the flow using a Gaussian function \citep{Sorensen2002,martinez2014large}.
+The blade forces were calculated using lift and drag coefficient look-up tables determined by the specifications of the Eolos turbine used for the field studies.
 The nacelle and tower were included in the model as additional body forces, as these structural components have been shown to significantly impact the near wake \citep{Abraham2019}.
+The tower was modeled as a drag force discretized into 50 points to allow for variation in cross-sectional diameter along the height.
+As with the blades, the forces were projected onto the flow using a Gaussian function.
+The nacelle was modeled as a Gaussian drag body force with a frontal area of $A_n=20$ m\textsuperscript{2} and a drag coefficient of $C_{D,n}=0.5$.
+The width of the Gaussian kernel was determined as a function of $A_n$ and $C_{D,n}$ to ensure the appropriate momentum thickness of the generated wake \citep{MartinezTossas2017}: $\epsilon_D=\sqrt{2C_{D,n}A_n/\pi}$.
+Previous studies have shown that the actuator line model can successfully reproduce the flow features that dictate the large-scale near-wake behaviours investigated in the current study, i.e., near-wake flow fields and coherent structures \citep{Sanderse2011,Lu2011,Kang2014,martinez2014large,Nilsson2015}.
+Tip loss corrections have not been included in the current study. \citet{Sarlak2016} showed that the wake of a turbine modeled using actuator lines is not significantly modified by the use of tip loss corrections for low to intermediate tip speed ratios, such as those used in the current study.